Skip to main content.

 CorsairWiFi

-The CorsairWiFi wireless network is used by visitors to campus, and for residents' game consoles and media streaming devices.
+The CorsairWiFi wireless network is used for residents' game consoles and media streaming devices.
 Visit the Game Consoles and Media Streaming page for more information.
-Guests must register to gain 24 hours of access.

 Note that CorsairWiFi cannot be used to access campus email, the myUMassD portal, or most administrative systems.